jun9/fast/_fastpages_docs/TROUBLESHOOTING.md

 - [ ] In your GitHub repository, you will have a tab called **Actions**.
 To find build errors, click on the `Event` dropdown list and select `push`.
 Browse through tthe logs to see if you can find an error.
 If you receive an error, read the error message and try to debug.

-## Step 5: Once you have performed all the above steps, post your issue in the fastai formus or a GitHub Issue.
+## Step 5: Once you have performed all the above steps, post your issue in the fastai forums or a GitHub Issue.

 - [ ] Use the [nbdev & blogging category](https://forums.fast.ai/c/fastai-users/nbdev/48) to specify your problem if posting on the fastpages forums.
 - [ ] If you cannot find a similar issue create a new thread instead of commenting on an unrelated one.